nataliepcodes/nataliepcodes/README.md

 - STATUS: version-1.0

 **Project 2**
-* unlocks once Project 1 is at version-1.0
+* unlocks when Project 1 is at version-1.0

 **Project 3**
-* unlocks once Project 2 is at version-1.0
+* unlocks when Project 2 is at version-1.0

 **Project 4**
-* unlocks once Project 3 is at version-1.0
+* unlocks when Project 3 is at version-1.0

 ## Older Projects
 **Python | Flask**